 You won't always get the colour you need by mixing just two colours.
 The photo above shows the process of getting the colour from the image.

 I looked at the image and thought to myself 'this is some kind of pink' so I added a bit of rose to the sugarpaste.

 A - I put the pink near the image and thought 'the pink in the photo is more peachy (yellowy)' so I added a bit of golden yellow.

 B - I once again put the ball near the image and noticed that the colour in the image is more dirty, so I added a bit of black.

 C - The created colour seemed too dark comparing to the image so I added a bit of white sugarpaste to it.

-(I was happy with the colour, but by the time I took the photo the colour darkened a bit ;) so remember to keep that in mind too - that the sugarpaste changes the colour a bit when you leave it for some time)
+(I was happy with the colour, but by the time I took the photo the colour darkened a bit ;) so remember to keep that in mind too - that the sugarpaste gets a little bit darker when you leave it for some time)

 Colour on the right:

 I looked at it and though to myself 'I see blue in this colour', so I added some sky blue.